pythonarcade/arcade/doc/programming_guide/pygame_comparison.rst

 Arcade has two ways to speed this up.

 1. Spatial Hashing.
 If we know those 1,000 sprites aren't going to move at all (or very much) we can set up a grid.
-We figure out what grid locaiton the player is in.
+We figure out what grid location the player is in.
 Then we only check the player against whichever of the 1,000 sprites are in the same grid location.
 This works great for tiled maps where the platforms, ramps, etc. don't move.
+It gets us closer to O(1) time.
 2. Off-load to the GPU.
 As there are 1,000s of processors on your graphics card, we can calculate collisions there.
    However it takes time to set up the GPU.
 This is only faster if we have more than 1500 or so sprites to check.
+3. "Simple" checks everything.
+There are still a lot of tricks used to make this faster, and particularly with Python 3.11 code, it runs fine for most cases.

 Arcade has multiple modes that allow you to select these collision options.